cacabo/themetric.org/README.md

 **Shorter term**

-- [ ] TODO stubs in code
-- [ ] Responsive font sizing on article page (especially for headers)
-- [ ] Webhook for rebuilding website in response to changes
 - [ ] Port over all existing content to Ghost
 - [ ] Decide on final names for regions